 Wake Forest offers health coverage to qualifying retirees and their eligible family members.
 Below are some frequently asked questions about retiring from the university.
-For further information regarding the retirement process, please go to the Retiree Checklist and schedule an appointment with a Benefits Counselor by calling 336.758.4700.
+For further information regarding the retirement process, please go to the Retiree Checklist and schedule an appointment with Benefit Advocates by calling the Retiree Benefits Helpline at 336.758.6233 or 855.733.5201.

 When can I retire from Wake Forest University?